Azure Monitor Missing Metrics? 8 Fixes [2026]

 When to Engage Support or a Partner

-1. Why are my Azure Monitor metrics missing?
 Missing metrics most commonly result from unsupported resource types or SKUs, misconfigured diagnostic settings, or a missing monitoring agent such as the Azure Monitor Agent (AMA).
-Start by verifying that your resource emits the metric you expect, then check that diagnostic settings and agent installations are in place.
+Start by verifying that your resource emits the metric you expect using az monitor metrics list-definitions, then check that diagnostic settings and agent installations are in place.

-2. How do I enable diagnostics in Azure?
 Navigate to your resource in the Azure portal, then go to Monitoring > Diagnostic settings.
 From there, create a diagnostic settings profile, select the metrics and logs you want to collect, and choose a destination such as a Log Analytics workspace, Event Hub, or storage account.
+You can also automate this with Azure Policy to ensure every new resource gets diagnostic settings from day one.

-3. What permissions do I need to view Azure Monitor metrics?
 At minimum, you need the Reader or Monitoring Reader role on the resource.
-If you are querying data in a Log Analytics workspace, you also need appropriate workspace-level permissions.
+If you are querying data in a Log Analytics workspace, you also need appropriate workspace-level permissions (Log Analytics Reader).
+For emitting custom metrics from application code, the identity needs the Monitoring Metrics Publisher role.
 RBAC misconfigurations are a frequently overlooked cause of metrics appearing to be absent.

-4. How long does it take for Azure Monitor metrics to appear?
 Platform metrics for most Azure resources are available within one to two minutes.
 However, guest-level metrics that depend on the Azure Monitor Agent may take longer, especially if the agent was recently installed or the data collection rule is still propagating.
 Ingestion delays on the backend, while uncommon, can also cause temporary gaps.

 Final Thoughts

 Metrics not showing up in Azure Monitor is a common issue, but it usually traces back to a handful of predictable causes.
 With the right diagnostic mindset and familiarity with the platform’s requirements, these gaps can be resolved quickly.
+The real win comes from building a monitoring strategy that prevents gaps from occurring in the first place through standardized configurations, proactive health checks, and thorough documentation.

 Looking to standardize your Azure monitoring strategy?
 Our team can help you build observability into every layer of your managed cloud stack from VM agents and workspace configuration to custom dashboards and alert rules.